understanding-the-kanji/utk/README.md

 ```

 #### Ubuntu (or any other Linux platform)
-If you are on Ubuntu (or any other Linux distrobution for that matter), you can type in the following in the terminal:
+If you are on Ubuntu (or any other Linux distribution for that matter), you can type in the following in the terminal:
 ```
 ./gradlew
 ```